rodrum/arcade/README.md

 ## Results

 ### `azimuth_deviation_table.txt`
 This is the main summary of results.
 It contains a header and each row represents the results of a specific source-station pair.
-Each column of is described below:
+Each column of this file is described below:
 - Column 1, `Year`: the year as YYYY.
 - Column 2, `DOY` : Day of Year as three digit numbed (1 to 356).
 - Column 3, `SouNum` : source number starting from 1.
 Follows order from `sou_pos` from `discretize_parameters.toml`.